agude/agude.github.io/_books/the_sword_of_the_lictor.md

 Some of my favorite scenes were:

-- The haunting confrontation with the Alzabo at the mountain cottage.
+- The haunting confrontation with the Alzabo and Agia at the mountain cottage.
 - The mountain carved as a statue and Typhon.
+- The village of the sorcerers and the "magic" duel.
 - Lake Diurna with the lake-dwelers living on floating islands.
 - The castle of Baldanders, his human abominations, and his and Severians fight.